spachava753/sp_zola_blog/content/first-rust-experience.md

 experienced the idea of errors as values in Go, and wanted to see how Rust implements this concept.
 One particular interest is that Rust was the [most loved language](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved)
 5 years running as of 2020.
-Yet, I've never actually taking the dive to write code.
+Yet, I've never actually taken the dive to write code.

-When I first read the Rust book two years ago (early 2019), it gave a headache and quickly spurned my idea of diving headfirst into a project.
+When I first read the Rust book two years ago (early 2019), it quickly spurned my idea of diving headfirst into a project.
 The **very** verbose syntax looked difficult to comprehend in my first foray, less so the second time.
 After discovering the 2020 Stack Overflow developer survey, and the [blog post](https://stackoverflow.blog/2020/06/05/why-the-developers-who-use-rust-love-it-so-much/) explaining why